Ready to LOL?

 With so many options available, it’s easy to end up with click-through fatigue while trying to find the right one.
 To make things easier on for you, we’ve gathered the best stand-up comedy specials on Netflix that will definitely make you laugh your troubles away.

-This article first appeared on Lifestyle Asia Singapore.
+This article first appeared on Lifestyle Asia Singapore in November 2020.

 American stand-up comedian Ali Wong is brilliantly fierce onstage, and not just because she was seven months pregnant when she filmed Baby Cobra.
 Wong delves into the harsh truths of pregnancy, while laying sneaky feminist jabs on the double standards of parenting, and plenty of sex — all made complete with the kind of shocking laughs and timely delivery (this is a pregnancy pun) that will make you laugh even for days afterwards.